 - PTSD (Post Traumatic Stress Disorder)

 - mobility issues (such as losing balance or needing support)

 - other issues that still permit the client to train their own dog

-We do NOT assist with the training dogs for individuals that are physically or visually impaired (Support Service Dogs or Guide Dogs).
+We do NOT assist with the training dogs for individuals that are physically or visually impaired (Mobility Service Dogs or Guide Dogs).

 Instead, if the potential client is physically unable to stand, or is visually impaired, we will refer them to an appropriate and qualified trainer or organization.

 >> How Our Programs Work <<